• Free shipping on all orders

 2. Foreign Object Ingestion

 A cat’s unceasing curiosity can cause them to nibble on and sometimes even swallow things they shouldn’t.
-Kittens are especially curious—they’re young, inquisitive, and everything is new and exciting to them.
+Kittens are especially curious—they’re young, and inquisitive, and everything is new and exciting to them.
 It’s also the age when they hone their hunting skills, so it’s not uncommon to see them taking an interest in something unusual.

 If a kitten has swallowed a foreign object, their vomiting reflex will usually be stimulated.
 If the object isn’t lodged, vomiting should get rid of it.
 Unfortunately, the object sometimes does get stuck in the stomach or intestine and causes an obstruction.
 This results in persistent vomiting, diarrhea, low appetite, and weakness amongst other symptoms.